 Challenges for cause and peremptory challenges are described in the statute.
 In the event the court finds it is short of jurors, the statute allows the court to call anyone eligible to serve without any advance notice so that the case can move forward.
-Fees for jurors are also provided, although the amount of the fee is probably established by court rule.
+The court provides daily fees for jurors, the amount is established by the Board of Directors.